flutter/flutter/dev/snippets/README.md

 /// {@end-tool}
 ```

-This will generate example code that can be copied to the clipboard and added
+This will generate sample code that can be copied to the clipboard and added
 to existing applications.

 This uses the skeleton for [sample](config/skeletons/sample.html) snippets.